AlejandroFuentePinero/MLB_Analytics_Project/docs/business_questions.md

 - For each year, rank teams by payroll (1 = highest).
 - Compare the distribution of ranks for postseason vs non-postseason teams.

-To evaluate how financial strength translates into postseason success, we focused on the wildcard era (1995–2016).
-First, we identified the highest-payroll team in each season and checked whether it reached the postseason.
+To evaluate how financial strength translates into postseason success, I focused on the wildcard era (1995–2016).
+First, I identified the highest-payroll team in each season and checked whether it reached the postseason.
 Across 22 seasons, the top-payroll team qualified for October baseball in **17 seasons** and missed in **5**, meaning the #1 payroll club reached the postseason about **77% of the time**.
 This confirms that extreme payroll levels greatly increase a team’s likelihood of playing in the postseason, though they do not guarantee a playoff spot.

-We then examined the full distribution of payroll ranks among postseason teams.
-Using team-level payroll rank within each year (1 = highest), we counted how many postseason team-seasons came from each rank.
+I then examined the full distribution of payroll ranks among postseason teams.
+Using team-level payroll rank within each year (1 = highest), I counted how many postseason team-seasons came from each rank.
 The results show a strong skew toward higher payrolls: the top **5** ranks together accounted for **56** postseason team-seasons (around **30%** of all postseason slots), and the top **10** ranks produced **104** postseason team-seasons (roughly **56%**).
 In contrast, the bottom third of the payroll table (ranks 21–30) produced only **28** postseason team-seasons (about **15%**), and no team ranked 30th in payroll reached the postseason during this period.
 Overall, postseason baseball is dominated by higher-spending teams, but there is still meaningful room for lower-payroll clubs to reach October, highlighting both the power and the limits of financial advantage.

 **Q2.7 (advance query)** — Overperformers: Small Payroll, Big Results
 Identify seasons where a team’s payroll is in the **bottom third** of the league, but the team still reached the **League Championship Series or World Series**.
 List those teams and seasons.

-To identify cases where a team significantly outperformed its financial resources, we flagged teams in the bottom third of league payroll each season and checked whether they reached the League Championship Series (ALCS/NLCS) or the World Series.
+To identify cases where a team significantly outperformed its financial resources, I flagged teams in the bottom third of league payroll each season and checked whether they reached the League Championship Series (ALCS/NLCS) or the World Series.
 This produced a focused list of genuine “small-payroll overperformers.”

 Across the full dataset, only a small set of low-payroll clubs reached the LCS or beyond.
 Examples include the 1985 Blue Jays, 1986 Astros, 1987 Giants and Twins, 1989 Cubs, 1990 Reds, 1991 Braves, 2002 Twins, 2003 Marlins, 2006 Athletics, 2007 Guardians/Indians, Rockies, and Diamondbacks, 2008 Rays, 2010 Rangers, 2014 Royals, 2015 Mets, and 2016 Guardians/Indians.
 These seasons stand out as clear outliers where modest payrolls were converted into deep postseason runs, highlighting that while money strongly shapes outcomes, it does not fully determine them.